Amir Sends Condolences To President Of Kazakhstan

-Doha - The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of condolences to President of the Republic of Kazakhstan HE Kassym-Jomart Tokayev on the victims of the ammunition depot blast in southern Kazakhstan, wishing the injured a speedy recovery
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of condolences to President of the Republic of Kazakhstan HE Kassym-Jomart Tokayev on the victims of the coal mine fire in central Kazakhstan, wishing the injured a speedy recovery.

 Legal Disclaimer: